pWhitS/CTF-Challenges/WebSec/README.md

 1. Ask the admin nicely for the key
 2. XSS (Session/cookie hijacking)
 3. CSRF
-4. SQL Injection
+4. SQL Injection.
-	A. Steal key from the database
+	(A) Steal key from the database
-	B. Steal admin creditials from the database
+	(B) Steal admin creditials from the database
 5. Proxy everything through Burp Suit

 <b>Dead Ends: </b>